 023:01:08 Aldrin: I copied those consumables, and I'll read you back our RCS quantities.
 We got 86 percent in Alpha, 87 in Bravo, 88 in Charlie, and 90 in Delta.
 Over.

 023:01:46 McCandless: And did you copy the waste-water request?

 023:01:50 Aldrin: Roger.
 Waste-water at - and we got the time on that, and it will be down to 25 percent.

 023:06:51 McCandless: Apollo 11, this is Houston.
 Over.

 023:06:55 Aldrin: Roger.
 We've started charging Battery A, and the voltage started off a lot higher than I expected.
 It was just a little bit shy of 40.
-It looks like it's dropping down some now, the battery charge holder.
-Seemed to me yesterday when we were doing this on Battery C, it started out initially, and it went lower, the battery charge holder.
+It looks like it's dropping down some now, the battery charge voltage.
+Seemed to me yesterday when we were doing this on Battery C, it started out initially on a much lower battery charge voltage.
 Over.

 023:07:20 McCandless: Roger.
 Stand by a second, and I'll get some reading on that.